otrv4/otrv4/architecture-decisions/009-non-interactive-dake.md

 #### Long-lived secret ephemeral key material

 In OTRv4, the window of key compromise is equivalent to how long it takes for the double ratchet to refresh the ephemeral key material (2 ratchets, including the first compromised ratchet) and how long a prekey remains unused before the user profile inside becomes expired.
 We recommend expiration to be a week long, so the window of key compromise will be one week.
 With offline conversations, participants may not receive messages or reply to them for days, weeks, or months at a time.
 As a result, the window of compromise for these kind of conversations can be very long if no limitations are set.
 We want to reduce this window.

 Primarily, there are two attacks that we want to mitigate:

 1. Initiator uploads a prekey.
 Responder replies, but the adversary intercepts and drops the message.
 The adversary compromises Initiator's prekey secret, and Initiator's identity secret key.
-The adversary can now retroactively decrypt the captured initial message.
+The adversary can now retroactively decrypt the captured initial message. // TODO: responder first asks for this prekey?

 2. Initiator and Responder complete an exchange and engage in a conversation.
 At some point, the adversary captures and drops some messages to (for example) Initiator.
 Later, the adversary compromises Initiator's ephemeral secrets, revealing the message keys corresponding to the dropped messages.
 The adversary can now retroactively decrypt the captured messages.

 The first attack is mitigated through the use of XZDH.
 XZDH uses signed prekeys with a relatively short expiration time.
 As a result, an attacker would need to